navapbc/tf-ecs-example/docs/demo.md

 ## Setup required resources in AWS

 Before creating your VPC and your ECS service with terraform you may need to create a few resources.
-(Note: we use us-east-1 in our example configs; change as needed).
+Note: we use us-east-1 for this demo.
+If you need to use a different region, you will need to find references to us-east-1 in the templates/ and tf-deploy/ and change them.
+One tricky us-east-1 requirement is the ECS AMI ID in templates/vpc/main.tf.

 ### Terraform S3 bucket

-Optional; you can also use an existing bucket, used later as an root location for tf state.
+Optional; this will be used as the root location for tf state.
 ```
 aws s3api create-bucket --bucket YOUR_BUCKET_NAME --region us-east-1
 ```